<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Ever wonder about the cost of making your house a home?
 Let me show you the average spent annually, plus how to make a house a home on a budget.

-According to the National Association of Home Builders, the average annual spending on various items when making your house a home (decoration, appliances, painting, repairs, etc.) is between $5,240 and $9,250.
+According to a study by Clever, the average annual spending on various items when making your house a home (decoration, appliances, painting, repairs, etc.) is around $6,300 per year (as of 2022).

-What about people who own a home all ready: how much do they spend per year to make your house a home (or at least feel like one)?
+What about people who own a home already: how much do they spend per year to make your house a home (or at least feel like one)?

 Turns out they are still spending, on average, $4,420 per year.